use-init/init/docs/html.md

 		// add IE8 (and lower) specific styles here
 	}

-The last statement can also be simplified using Sass language by including it in your original statement:

-	.yourclass {
-		// your normal styles for all browsers

-		.lt-ie9 & {
-			// add IE8 (and lower) specific styles here
-		}
-	}

-Interpreted by Sass this will generate the same output as the example above except this is better readable in the original Sass file.

 ## `<head>` Explanations

 In the `<head>` section we included some default markup which you might want to extend.
 Here are some tipps about what is added and what you can do.